Welcome to the Planning Department

 Residential Additions and Conversions

 The board does not charge EDCs on basic additions to homes which do not add additional dwelling units to a building, such as adding a sun room.
-However, under certain circumstances EDCs may apply if adding additional dwelling units.
-If convert a home within 12 months of moving in (i.e., single detached to duplex), EDCs apply.
-For more information, refer to the 2021 WCDSB EDC By-law however, please refer to the 2022 amendment for current rates.
+However, under certain circumstances EDCs may apply such as constructing a detached Additional Dwelling Unit (ADU) or if converting a new home within 12 months of occupancy (i.e., single detached to duplex).
+Refer to the 2021 WCDSB EDC By-law and 2022 amendment for current rates.

 Non-Residential (Industrial) Additions